-Demonstrably Special Significance Close Beauty Beauty Historic Recreational Tranquillity Wildlife Proximity Significance Value Richness Character ✓ ✓ ✓ ✓ ✓
+Close Beauty Beauty Historic Recreational Tranquillity Wildlife Proximity Significance Value Richness Character ✓ \checkmark ✓ ✓ ✓

 Bury Holy Cross church dates from the 12th century and was originally the mother church of Ramsey Abbey.
 Set on a hill the church commands impressive views across the settlement and surrounding fenlands.
 The churchyard was closed by order of the Privy Council in 1907 and the adjoining cemetery was started.
 It is maintained by the Parish Council in an eco-friendly way and includes an area maintained by the War Graves Commission and a garden of remembrance.
-The adjoining field owned by Bury Parish council and currently laid to pasture, is included as the cemetery has been extended and recently consecrated, having received planning permission in January 2006 (0503612FUL).
+The adjoining field, owned by Bury Parish council, is now an extension to the cemetery having recently been consecrated: planning permission approved in January 2006 (0503612FUL).
 This beautiful setting has its own tranquillity and peacefulness enjoying inspiring and uninterrupted views over the countryside.